vtraag/leidenalg/doc/source/advanced.rst

 >>> diff = optimiser.merge_nodes(partition)

-The simpler Louvain algorithm aggregates the partition and repeat the :func:`~leiden.Optimiser.move_nodes` on the aggregated partition.
-We can easily repeat that:
+The simpler Louvain algorithm aggregates the partition and repeats the :func:`~leiden.Optimiser.move_nodes` on the aggregated partition.
+We can easily emulate that:

 >>> partition = leiden.ModularityVertexPartition(G)
 >>> while optimiser.move_nodes(partition) > 0: